Lime Class - Year 2

 The children read at school every day throughout the curriculum.
 They also take part in regular guided reading sessions each week.
 In addition to these reading sessions, we hold daily phonics lessons and reading assemblies, to ensure that we are providing the children with opportunities to develop the skills needed to become effective readers.
 At home, we ask you to engage in reading with your child as often as you can.
 We know how busy and hectic your days can be, but just a few minutes sharing and talking about texts can greatly help your child's understanding and confidence.
 This doesn't always have to involve reading their school reading book.
 It could be you sharing a text with them, asking your child to tell you about what they have read, reading a comics, newspapers, magazine articles or leaflets, or simply reading signs and labels when you're out and about - every bit helps!
 Please support your child wherever possible.

 All of the children have a login for Bug Club.
 This can be found at the front of your child's planner.
 This site can be accessed from home and is a valuable tool for the children to practise their reading and comprehension skills.
 They are assigned a variety of books appropriate to their reading level and are given questions to answer about the information they have read.
+They earn rewards for the books and tasks which they complete.
 On this site they can also access some spelling and grammar games too.
 For children who might be reluctant or not want to read, this can be a rewarding incentive!

 Reading Cloud - https://www.readingcloud.net/